BadgerCode/WorkshopAddonScripts/README.md

 # Create an addon GMA file
 **You will need**:
-* Path to the folder of your addon
+* Path to the folder of your addon (the folder which contains addon.json)

 ```batch